gness1804/bash-scripts-for-webpack/readme.md

 ##Setup:

 I've included my Bash scripts in this repo.
 You can pick and choose among them as you see fit; what follows is a step by step guide to how I use these scripts to set up Webpack.
+All of the scripts are contained in the scripts directory in this repo.

 *Note: the following assumes you are creating a brand new project in a new repo.*